GeorgeHoneywood/alta-typst/README.md

 ### Icons

-Add extra icons by uploading more `.svg` files — the existing ones are free icons from [Font Awsome](https://fontawesome.com/search?o=r&m=free).
-You can then reference these as `name` values in the links array.
+Add extra icons by uploading more `.svg` files to the `icons/` folder.
+The existing icons are from [Font Awsome](https://fontawesome.com/search?o=r&m=free).
+You can then reference their file names as the `name` values in the `links` array passed into the `alta` function.

 ## Licence